In French, to express opinions or state facts by using it is ... can be expressed in two ways: either c'est or il est/elle est.

 So here you need to know the context to use either c'est (soup in general) or il est/elle est (the specific soup).

-See also C'est, ce sont = this is, these are (demonstrative pronouns)
+See also C'est, ce sont = this is, these are (French Demonstrative Pronouns)

-See how to use c'est with adjectives : C'est = It is
+See how to use c'est with adjectives : Describing things in French with c'est = it is

 Want to make sure your French sounds confident?